 This simple solution to prevent wildlife and human fatalities on our roads and railways has been widespread across Europe and North America but has only been used in a few locations in the UK.
 This is shocking when considering that the first worldwide study on green bridges found that they have become an important cog in the sustainability of future transport ventures.
 Furthermore, Natural England is trying to ensure that the natural environment is conserved for the benefit of the UK’s future generations so it is increasingly vital that road and tunnel construction is done so in a way that benefits all, ensuring its sustainability.

-In the UK green bridges and wildlife crossings are few and far between.
+In the UK green bridges and wildlife-crossings are few and far between.
 The A21 at Scotney Castle in Kent is a dual carriageway by-pass for Lamberhurst where the planners were told that it’s construction would negatively affect the local landscape and its wildlife.
-In response to this a wildlife crossing was constructed.
+In response to this, a wildlife crossing was constructed.
 It now enhances the surrounding habitat and the local population of dormice.
 In the UK’s capital city, London, green bridges have come into play.
 One was built in Mile End Park to try and mitigate the effects of habitat fragmentation by roads and railway lines.
 The bridge itself spans five lanes of the A11 and is 25m wide with landscaped parkland.
-The rainwater even runs of the bridge into tanks either side of the construction and then is recycled so as to enhance the water content within its soil.
+The rainwater even runs off the bridge into tanks either side of the construction and then is recycled so as to enhance the water content within its soil.

 White Clawed-Crayfish- Gentle Watercourse Under a Culvert